dair-ai/Prompt-Engineering-Guide/guides/prompts-advanced-usage.md

 ## Zero-Shot CoT

-One recent idea that came out more recently is the idea of [zero-shot CoT](https://arxiv.org/abs/2205.11916) that essentially involves adding "Let's think step by step" to the original prompt.
+One recent idea that came out more recently is the idea of [zero-shot CoT](https://arxiv.org/abs/2205.11916) (Kojima et al. 2022) that essentially involves adding "Let's think step by step" to the original prompt.
 Let's try a simple problem and see how the model performs:

 ```
 I went to the market and bought 10 apples.
 I gave 2 apples to the neighbor and 2 to the repairman.
 I then went and bought 5 more apples and ate 1.
 How many apples did I remain with?